microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 1. `ComponentRuntime` object is created **(8.2)**
 2. Sets the `request` handler on the `ComponentRuntime` **(8.2)**
-    - Requests that are sent to the `ComponentRuntime` are proxied to the `Component` object (more on this later).
+    - Requests that are sent to the `ComponentRuntime` are proxied to the `Component` object (more on this later)
 3. Provides a registry of Distributed Data Structures (DDS) / Sub-Component factories to the `ComponentRuntime` **(8.2)**
     - This can be used to create new DDSs
     - This can be used to create new Components that are not defined in the `ContainerRegistry`